tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 ## DIGRESSION: PERCEPTION

+Comparison effects have been studied in perception for a long time, and it's a similar story there: at first people proposed that these were hardwired things, mechanical effects, but on further study it turned out that they were context-dependent, in a way that makes them look like sensible inferences.

 Here's a classic contrast effect:
 ![](https://dl.dropboxusercontent.com/u/13046545/imgs/illusion_contrast.gif){: .center-image }
 the same shade of grey looks darker when surrounded by white, than when surrounded by black.